 Access TV recordings from free-to-air and Foxtel channels

-You have commercial-free access to the best TV content for teachers from free-to-air from the past 14 days, plus Foxtel programmes on request.
+You have commercial-free access to the best TV content for teachers from free-to-air from the past 14 days, plus Foxtel programs on request.

 Why use TV in your lessons?

-We record free-to-air channels for you, plus Foxtel programmes on request.
+We record free-to-air channels for you, plus Foxtel programs on request.
 You’ll never miss the perfect documentary or foreign film for your students, even if you didn’t record it yourself.

 Plan your lessons in advance

-To help you plan effectively, a fortnightly TV Guide is available, showcasing the best educational programmes airing over the next two weeks.
+To help you plan effectively, a fortnightly TV Guide is available, showcasing the best educational programs airing over the next two weeks.

 Intuitive search engine

-Browse the library by searching for any word mentioned during a programme, or search by title, category or description to find just what you need.
+Browse the library by searching for any word mentioned during a program, or search by title, category or description to find just what you need.

 Save time without ads

-You can request an ad-free recording of any TV programme from the last 14 days, available with a quick turnaround.
+You can request an ad-free recording of any TV program from the last 14 days, available with a quick turnaround.

 A community of educators

-Access to a growing collection of the best educational TV programmes from free-to-air TV, uploaded by educators, for educators.
+Access to a growing collection of the best educational TV programs from free-to-air TV, uploaded by educators, for educators.
 You’ll never be short on engaging content to use in the classroom.